andykwanfai/FullStackEngineerChallenge/README.md

 ## Assumption
 1. One employee only has one review
 2. Admin cannot give feedback
-3. Same employee only assigned to submit feedback once
+3. One employee is only assigned to submit feedback for same employee once

 ## Finished features
 ### Admin view